-Powered by .id - the population experts for Alexandrina Council
+Powered by .id (informed decisions) for Alexandrina Council

 In 2016, the dominant household type in Port Elliot and District was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in Alexandrina Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Port Elliot and District||2016||2026||2041||Change between 2016 and 2041|

 |One parent family||90||7.5||107||8.0||129||8.5||+39|